Palette-Labs-Inc/registry/rfcs/00000-overview.md

 Our design supports an interoperable network of independently hosted `Provider Supporting Nodes` and `Buyer Supporting Nodes` - generically referred to as a `Personal Data Stores (PDS)` - that are responsible for onboarding participants on either side of a market, storing their data, and relaying transaction `intents` to a range of open services in the network.

-Our design grants users the ability to "switch" between managed-hosts (PDS), shifting control to individuals within the network.
-This simple design modification ensures that the rent that any infrastructure provider might charge to an account in the network will fall to it's market clearing price.
-As such, most of the value created by the network will accrue to the edges, maximally benefiting the networks participants as the network matures.

 *Our design optimizes for:*
 - **Scale**: Our Authenticated [Data Model](./00004-data-models.md#proposal) can prove its own "validity" without an external validator through simple crytographic signing methods.
 Such properties are important when sharing data with untrusted parties in distributed systems.
 - **Extensibility**: The [Nosh Schema Definition Language (NSDL)](./00005-schema-definition-language.md) provides a standardized and extensible way to define new data structures, record types, and API methods as the network grows into new markets and use cases.